isomerpages/nac-alistsg-redirect/index.md

 ---
 layout: homepage
-title: "Experience Singapore's arts and culture with #SGCultureAnywhere | The A List (This Site Title can be amended but not removed)"
+title: The A List
-description: "Experience Singapore's arts and culture with #SGCultureAnywhere |
-  The A List (Site Description)"
+description: The A List
 image: /images/AList_Logo.png
 permalink: /
 notification: ""